Antonio Sagardía: Duties and Powers

 As the top law enforcement official in Puerto Rico, Sagardía headed a unified prosecutorial system in which all district attorneys are appointed by the Governor and served under Attorney General Sagardía.

 On its own discretion and authority, the Office of the Attorney General may investigate constitutional and politically sensitive issues.

 Prior to taking office, Sagardía embarked on the task of reviewing the Justice Department's conduct, during several politically sensitive investigations carried out under his predecessor.

 Line of Succession

 In the event that the Governor of Puerto Rico is traveling away from Puerto Rico, the Attorney General is second in the line of succession, after the Secretary of State.

-On January 18, 2009, Attorney General Sagardía served as the first Acting Governor of Puerto Rico during the 2009–2013 term, when Governor Fortuño and Secretary of State McClintock both attended the inaugural ceremonies of then President-elect Barack Obama.
+On January 18, 2009, Attorney General Sagardía served as the first Acting Governor of Puerto Rico during the 2009–2013 term, when then Governor of Puerto Rico Luis Fortuño and 22nd Secretary of State of Puerto Rico Kenneth McClintock both attended the inaugural ceremonies of then American President-elect Barack Obama.

 Personal Background

-Sagardía, born in 1957, is a former district attorney and attorney in private practice, before and after serving as Attorney General.
+Sagardía was born in 1957.
+He is a former district attorney and attorney in private practice, both before and after serving as the Puerto Rican Attorney General.

 He is a member of the Governor's New Progressive Party of Puerto Rico, and a graduate of the University of Puerto Rico.